GADGET - 5G enabled ground segment technologies over the air demonstrator

 The architecture is defined below.

-• two UEs, one nomadic and one fixed, can establish bidirectional connections with a gNB through a satellite transponder.
+• Two UEs, one nomadic and one fixed, can establish bidirectional connections with a gNB through a satellite transponder.

-• the testbed includes both access and non-access stratum capabilities.
+• The testbed includes both access and non-access stratum capabilities.

-• the testbed allows analysis of E2E performances through predefined sensible KPIs.
+• The testbed allows analysis of E2E performances through predefined sensible KPIs.

 GADGET System Architecture